Skip to content

 extra: dict[str, Any] = {} # Derived compatibility payload

-typed_context: Any | None = None # Preferred typed runtime view
+typed_context: Any | None = None # Preferred typed runtime view when available

 SolverMetadata